 The primary limitation for the blanking approach is detection performance, since an RFI pulse is detected, it can be completely removed by blanking.
 However, it is inevitable that some fraction of weak pulses will not be detected.
 Over the time-scale of a single pulse, however, astronomical signals routinely have a signal-to-noise ratio (SNR) <<1, so RFI must be reliably detected at these levels in order to be effectively suppressed in the integrated output.
 This is quite difficult: the recent successes cited above are attributable to detailed advanced knowledge of the RFI waveform, which is used to compensate for an inadequate SNR in detecting the radar pulses.

 Further improvements in detection performance appear to be feasible using aspects of the RFI waveform that can be exploited without specific knowledge of the waveform.
 Thus cyclo-stationarity has been applied by Britteil & Weber (2005) to the HIBLEO2 (Iridium) Satellite signals, while Dong et al. (2005), have applied Kalman tracking to aviation radar, which also improves detection performance at lower interference to noise ratios (INR).
 Another challenging problem is presented in determining exactly how to set detection thresholds and blanking window lengths so as to achieve an acceptable tradeoff between robust RFI mitigation (which suggests low thresholds and long windows) and limiting degradation of sensitivity and the introduction of blanking artifacts (which suggests high thresholds and short windows).
 This problem was studied by (Niamsuwan et al., 2005).
 Nevertheless, “blanked” time is lost observing time that requires an increase in the observational time to achieve the desired sensitivity.
+Additionally, any remnant signal from the RFI can readily result in false or incorrect detections for the scientific data, making the results unreliable.

 8.2 Antenna-based digital processing

-Real-time digital processing may be implemented as part of the IF processing of a single-dish radio telescope (RT), and as part of the station processing and/or beamforming process for array instruments.
+Real-time digital processing may be implemented as part of the signal chain of a single-dish radio telescope (RT), and as part of the station processing and/or beamforming process for array instruments.
 This cost-effective method works well for impulsive (transient) RFI and requires fast data sampling as well as the availability of sufficient computing cycles at each of the stations (Fridman & Baan, 2001; Niamsuwan et al., 2005; Ellingson & Hampson, 2003).
 The amount of data loss is determined by the transient nature of the RFI.
 Real-time, IF-based flagging and excising minimizes the data loss incurred by the flagging – excision method by only dealing with the RFI-infected time and frequency segments; this should not inflict collateral damage on neighbouring time and frequency intervals.
 This differs from post-correlation processing (next section), which is more vigorous as integrated data samples are used for baseline and antenna flagging and excising.
 Thresholding in both the temporal and frequency domains may be applied when the RFI in sampled data is strong and identifiable, and the spectral occupancy of the RFI is relatively low.
 Thresholding was first used to remove RFI at the Ratan 600 m telescope (Berlin & Fridman, 1996).
 A recent application was at the Westerbork Synthesis Radio Telescope (WSRT), where 20 MHz dual-polarization IF data from each of the fourteen telescopes was processed in real-time (Baan et al., 2004; Baan et al., 2010).
 This thresholding method has also been applied to pulsar data prior to period folding (Fridman 2009; Fridman, 2010).